Getting started quickly for administrators

 If you have not already done so, review the Key concepts topic for useful information.

 Business Process template can help you quickly understand the capabilities provided by FootPrints and can make moving to production much faster.FootPrints includes Business Process templates to help preconfigure the system for different types of business processes.
 There are templates for ITSM, Helpdesk, and Human Resources.
 These templates include the basic elements (data containers such as Workspaces and Address Books, item definitions, business rules, forms, fields, workflows, reports, and so on) required to create a basic working environment.
 Based on your requirements, you can further customize to support your business needs.
 Using a

 Getting to work

 Do you want to configure a very basic ticket-tracking environment or does your environment require complex data tracking and automation?
-Did you take advantage of the Business Process templates to create your environment?
+Did you take advantage of the Business Process template to create your environment?

 In either case, you will want to follow the same path to configure the details.
-That path is described here and in the attached checklist.
 As each part is completed, you have the option of just saving your changes (in Draft mode) or saving and publishing your changes which implements the changes in production.
 Publishing is done at the container level.
 It runs quickly and you can republish as often as you like.